-FLORENCE, Ala. -- The Division II Football Hall of Fame will induct Tyrone Poole and John Mobley as its Class of 2012 on December 14 at the 27th Annual Harlon Hill Trophy and Division II Football Hall of Fame Banquet at 6:30 p.m.
-(Central) at the Marriott Shoals Conference Center in Florence, Ala.
+FLORENCE, Ala. -- The Division II Football Hall of Fame will induct Larry Allen, Fred McAfee and Coach Bill Burgess as its Class of 2011 on December 16 at the 26th annual Harlon Hill Trophy and Division II Football Hall of Fame Banquet.

 Established in 1999, the Division II Football Hall of Fame inducted former Division II players annually from 1999-2009 before inducting its first class of coaches in 2010.
-This year's inductees brings the total number of players inducted to 29 and the total number of coaches to four.
+This year's list of inductees includes two former Division II players and one coach, bringing the total number of players inducted to 27 and the total number of coaches to four.

 The inductees were chosen by a selection committee and the official announcement was made Wednesday by Division II Football Hall of Fame Chairman Jeff Hodges.